19 Mar 2025

 This page updated 02/04/2024

-Trike Map for the UK - in development
+Trike Map for the UK

 I ride a recumbent trike, and have found many barriers to me riding cycle paths which have caused me problems.
 This map is an attempt to allow other trike riders (& me!), to plan our rides with some idea of what obstacles we will encounter, and whether to plan an alternative route.